BASE Jumping Course in Twin Falls, Idaho

 Twin Falls, Idaho is one of the most well-known places in the world to begin BASE jumping.

-This unique environment allows jumpers to focus on developing real skills — exit technique, canopy control, decision-making, and risk management — in a location that has helped thousands of jumpers take their first steps into BASE.
+This unique environment allows jumpers to focus on developing real skills — exit techniques, canopy control, decision-making, and risk management — in a location that has helped countless jumpers from all over the worlds take their first steps into BASE.

 If you are an experienced skydiver looking to transition into BASE jumping, this course is designed to give you the foundation needed to do it safely and deliberately.

-Twin Falls has become one of the most recognized training locations in
+There are several reasons why Twin Falls has become one of the

 Legal Access